Code-Institute-Submissions/JIBINJJOHNY-project2/README.md

   ![Drag and drop the game before starting it](documents/gamebefore.png)
   ![Drag and drop game after game](documents/gameafter.png)
   ----
 ## Technologies Used

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used as the foundation of the site.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - was used to add the styles and layout of the site.
 - [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used to arrange items simmetrically on the pages.
+[CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) - was used to arrage words in game page.
+- [CSS roots](https://developer.mozilla.org/en-US/docs/Web/CSS/:root) - was used to declaring global CSS variables and apply them throughout the project.
+- [JS](https://www.javascript.com/) - was used for all functionality in this project.
+- [JavaScript HTML DOM](https://www.w3schools.com/js/js_htmldom.asp) - was used to access and manipulate elements in html file.
 - [Figma](https://www.figma.com/) was used to make wireframes for the website.
 - [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
 - [Git](https://git-scm.com/) was used for the version control of the website.